 I find the manual movement of light to be difficult to relay in an exhibition, without bodies, how would this piece enact movement in order for light to accomplish constant distortion?

 There has to be an independant variable where the light creates refractions which change without human intervention, or atleast minimsl intervention.
+To combat this , I want to add movement through a fan or motor device to create animation to the light.

 Learning from my first experiment, I added a fan to provide movement to the foil.
 Instead of using the glass as a main source of distortion, the foil becomes active in the illusions in the space, whilst revealing the glass as an item of interest.
 The movement of the foil from the fan randomly exposes and covers the glass, providing curiosity for its existence and purpose.
 When exposed, the light dances off the glass .